MaxCalLab/IDPConformationMachineLearning/Tesei-trained_Model/README.txt

 "OBfmt_5-1500.npy" -> Helper file for "extract_Rg" containing precalulated terms.
 "theory_functions" -> .py helper file for "extract_Rg" containing constants and functions needed for R_g calculation.

+Weights files are not provided here, but will be sent with a dropbox link upon request.
+Please email kghosh@du.edu